nexentaedge/nexentaedge.github.io/src/pending/DatacenterMulticasting.md

 Multicast messaging should be a major tool when designing distributed applications to run in Datacenter clusters.
 The L2 definition of multicasting, in particular, is very well suited to datacenter communications:
 * The maximum one-way transit time within a datacenter is relatively short.
 All recipients will either receive or not receive the message at about the same time, which is very quickly.
 * Congestion Control within any L2 subnet is an easily solved problem.
 Brute-force traffic shaping where a portion of the capacity is simply reserved for a specific traffic class has been available for decades.
 Methods that preserve bandwidth while protecting traffic were specified with the Datacenter Bridging (DCB) enhancements.
 Most applications will be able to achieve drop-free delivery with simple transmit pacing and L2 traffic shaping.
-* There are several applications where send-once-receive-many allows the same network to get more real work done with fewer network resources.
+* There are several applications where send-once-receive-many messaging allows the same network to get more real work done with fewer network resources.

 This is because for any single switch, supporting L2 multicasting is simple:
 * A multicast forwarding rule maps the L2 multicast address to the set of ports that each datagram must be delivered upon.
-A switch simply enqueues the multicast frame to that set of ports and releases it once it has been transmitted on all of them.
+A switch simply enqueues the multicast frame to that set of ports and releases the frame once it has been transmitted on all of the queued ports.
 The only extra work for delivering to N ports rather than 1 port is keeping track of each port's delivery status.
 * Learning multicast forwarding is easy within an L2 subnet which already has non-looping delivery of frames.
 The port where the "Join" request is heard is the one where that group's frames need to be delivered.
 Whatever variant of spanning tree is in use has already done all the heavy lifting.

 Things, however, get complex once L3 is introduced.
 Now each multicast router (mrouter) needs to figure out the set of mrouters that each multicast datagram is to be forwarded to.
 The problem?
 Multicast L3 addresses are not scoped in any way.
 Every multicast address is equally available to all multicast routers.

+That is the last thing a network administrator wants when supporting multiple tenants.
+If Tenant X only has nodes off of two switches then Tenant X traffic should not be pesting any of the other switches in the data center.

 At the L2 layer, VLANs can easily scope the set of switches where listeners **might** exist.
 This also allows easy management of the multicast address space by partitioning it into VLAN specific address spaces.